mors1996/mors1996/README.md

 - 👋 Hi, I’m @mors1996
-- 👀 I’m interested in computer programming, pentesting and IT in general.
+- 👀 I’m interested in computer programming, pentesting, cyber security, networking and IT in general.
 - 🌱 I’m currently learning API programming with Java and Spring framework.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...